tonytins/cudoc/README.md

 - [x] Migrate away from table layout
 - [ ] Write comic architecture
+- [ ] Move attribution and copyright architecture to its own component
 - [ ] Target .NET 8
 - [ ] Turn into template for future projects